bjsunhe/ai-mysql-frontend/README.md

 Stroke: 80 mm
 Stroke: 200 mm
 Stroke: 1 mm ...
 100 mm
-how many different Stroke
+# how many different Stroke
 COUNT(DISTINCT Stroke): 16
-how many entries in the table
+# how many entries in the table
 COUNT(*): 96

+# how many attribute round cylinder have

+# give me an example

 how many entries in the table